SCOPE OF THIS CHAPTER

 - Maintaining the child's medical history;

-- Keeping a file of school reports;
+- Keeping a file of school reports and arrangements for school meetings and progress reports, etc.

 - Noting dates of contact with the parents and significant others;